petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 Upload the document library and database archives to the `backup` service via the console:

-1. If you are not already logged in, log into the [DXP Cloud console](https://console.liferay.cloud/login).
+1. If you are not already logged in, log into the [Liferay Cloud console](https://console.liferay.cloud/login).

 1. Navigate to the *Backups* page for the appropriate environment.